Guv violating constitutional norms, should not return to Bengal: TMC | Politics

 ''Uncleji going to Delhi on June 15th he says...
 Do us a favour WB Governor Sahib - don't come back,'' she said in a tweet.

-The governor went to Delhi a day after a delegation of BJP MLAs petitioned him for alleged deterioration of the law and order situation in the state.
+The governor went to Delhi a day after a delegation of BJP MLAs petitioned him on alleged deterioration of the law and order situation in the state.

 He shared the letter on Twitter and the state Home Department criticised the move claiming that it was violative of all established norms.